captbaritone/jordaneldredge.com/_posts/2016-09-20-ah-leave-me-not-to-pine-ukulele-solo.md

 ---
-title: "\"Ah leave me not to pine\" ukulele solo"
+title: '"Ah leave me not to pine" ukulele solo'
 summary: Video and PDF tablature of a Gilbert and Sullivan aria arranged for ukulele.
 youtube_slug: DsJ6bkSjUDM
+tags: ["mp3", "music"]
 ---

 I created this arrangement of "Ah, leave me not to pine" from Gilbert and Sullivan's [_The Pirates of